byjg/byjg.github.io/blog/2025-11-17-complete-php-ecosystem-zero-to-production/index.md

 ## Building a Complete Application from Scratch

-While you can use individual components with any framework, what if you want to create a complete API application from scratch?
+While you can use individual components with any framework, what if you want to create a complete API application from scratch and keep velocity high?
 This is where the **[PHP REST Reference Architecture](https://github.com/byjg/php-rest-reference-architecture)** comes in.
+It's intentionally not another framework—it is a set of opinions captured as code so you can fork it, tailor it, and still recognize every moving part.

 ### What is the PHP REST Reference Architecture?

 The PHP REST Reference Architecture is a **production-ready template** (not a framework) that brings together the best components from the ByJG ecosystem into a cohesive, ready-to-use application structure.

 ### What's Included

+The template is broken into layers so you can keep tightening or loosening abstractions depending on the stage of your product.

 **Code Generation & Architecture:**
 - Automatic CRUD generation from database tables